allyoushawn/allyoushawn.github.io/docs/ml_service/ml-service.md

 # Next
 Now we have an endpoint that could be queried by users through command line interface with commands like `curl`.
-To make the interaction more friendly, we are going to build an interface that allow users to interact with our service through a browser.
+To make the interaction more friendly, we are going to build an interface that allows users to interact with our service through a browser.